EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

 ### Using the Time-Series Data Visualization

-**Increments query** (The default query) is used to retriv statistics on the time series data in the selected time range.
+**Increments query** (The default query) is used to retrieve statistics on the time series data in the selected time range.
 Depending on the number of data point requested, the time range is divided to intervals and the min, max and average are collected for each interval and graphically presented.